-If your organisation uses a SKU format which is either long digit numbers, or numbers with a leading 0, such as in the image below
+Truncated numbers can occur when using Excel to edit CSV files if your organization uses a SKU format that consists of either long digit numbers, or numbers with a leading 0, such as in the image below.

-When you export your Vend products to a CSV, and open this directly into Microsoft Excel, it treats the SKU column as a number field and tries to remove the leading zero and 'truncate' the SKU, so that it looks like the image below.
+When you export your Retail POS products to a CSV, and open this directly into Microsoft Excel, it treats the SKU column as a number field and tries to remove the leading zero and 'truncate' the SKU, so that it looks like the image below.

-If this happens, when you then save the re-import the file, Vend may treat this as a new SKU code, and add a duplicate or incorrect product.
+If this happens, when you then save the re-import the file, Retail POS may treat this as a new SKU code, and add a duplicate or incorrect product.

 The easiest way to work with such SKU numbers is to edit CSV files Open Office (a free alternative to MS Office), which does not truncate number fields.